noemiBa/schrodingers-book-club-/README.md

 - Minikube

 Once all the prerequisites have been installed start up minikube with:

     minikube start

 In the root folder of the project is an executable file which will launch the necessary pods.
 For windows you can double click the startpods.bat
-For Linux or Mac from the terminal
+For Linux or Mac from the terminal:

     chmod +x startpods.sh
     ./startpods.sh